 The Dutch Master's Selection Guide (Keuzegids Masters 2017) ranked this program as the best in the field of Physics in the Netherlands.

 You will gain hands-on experience with the latest technologies in, for example, laser cooling to study Bose-Einstein condensation, novel techniques used to study complex materials down to the (sub)atomic level, and microscopy techniques that allow you to follow biological processes on an nm scale.
 Hand in hand with these experimental methods, you will also learn to apply advanced data analysis techniques and computer modeling.

-The program offers courses with a strong link to research carried out by experimental research groups in the Department of Physics and Astronomy at Utrecht University.
+The MSc program offers courses with a strong link to research carried out by experimental research groups in the Department of Physics at Utrecht University.
 You will have the opportunity to work in close cooperation with groups specializing in the strong nuclear forces, ultra-cold quantum matter, and ultra-fast light-matter interaction.

 This school offers programs in:

-Last updated February 14, 2018
+Last updated November 28, 2018